WHUCSstetman/Computer-Organization-and-Design-experiments/README.md

 # Computer-Organization-and-Design-experiments
-Some experiments I conducted when I was studying Computer-Organization-and-Design corses.
+Some experiments I conducted when I was studying Computer-Organization-and-Design courses.